-'Sustainability risk' is defined as "an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment" (Article 2 (22) SFDR).
+For the investments held in the Sub-Funds, the Management Company takes sustainability risks into consideration when taking investment decisions.
+Sustainability risks are defined as environmental, social or governance (ESG) factors that, if they occur, could cause an actual or a potential material negative impact on the value of an investment and/or on the returns from the investment (see SFDR, article 2 (22)).
 Sustainability risks can either represent a risk of its own or indirectly have an adverse impact on the overall portfolio risk, including market risks, liquidity risks, credit risks or operational risks.

+The Management Company identifies such sustainability risks and integrates them into its investment decision making and risk monitoring to the extent that they represent actual or potential material risks and/or opportunities to the long-term risk-adjusted returns of the Sub-Funds.

+The Management Company applies adequate due diligence measures when selecting the assets and such due diligence measures take into account sustainability risk and ESG-related risks as it could help to enhance long-term risk adjusted returns for investors, in accordance with the investment objectives of the Sub-Funds.
+The investment process also takes into account sustainability risk and ESG risks.
 The assessment of sustainability risks is integrated into the investment decision process and the investments are periodically screened as described in the ESG Policy and Process for the specific Sub-Funds.
-The assessment leads to the classification of the Sub-Fund's sustainability risks into High, Medium or Low risk for each of the ESG risks.

-The Management Company applies adequate due diligence measures when selecting the assets and such due diligence measures take into account sustainability risk and ESG related risks as it could help to enhance long-term risk adjusted returns for investors, in accordance with the investment objectives of the Sub-Funds.
-The investment process also takes into account sustainability risk and ESG risks.